LauraAmabili/SimulatoreSistemiElettorali-1/Docs/conventions.md

 After I can have the following cases:
 + subs: Aggregate the results from all subdivisions of a certain type
-+ func: Take the data from a given function of the instance and apply a transformation
++ transform: Take the data from a given function of the instance and apply a transformation
-+ comb: Take the data from two or more sources and combine/transform the results
++ combine: Take the data from two or more sources and combine/transform the results

 ## Subs
 Subs is the simplest, I have to specify: